thanktua-spp/ccl-rtd/docs/source/Optimization.rst

 Key Concepts:

-- Objective Function: The function that we aim to optimize (maximize or minimize).
+- *Objective Function*: The function that we aim to optimize (maximize or minimize).
 - Constraints: Limitations or restrictions that must be satisfied by the solution.
 - Optimization Algorithms: Iterative methods used to find the optimal solution.
 Common approaches include:
 - Gradient Descent: A first-order iterative optimization algorithm that iteratively moves in the direction of the steepest descent of the objective function.